 - 1 Tbsp sesame oil

-- 1 bunch, about 6-8, green onions, trimmed and finely sliced, white and green parts (reserve some for garnish)
+- 1 bunch green onions, about 6-8, trimmed and finely sliced, white and green parts.
+Save some for garnishing.

 - 1 package of 50 gyoza wrappers